dysphie/nmrih-store/README.md

 # [NMRiH] Store

-Fork of Store by Zephyrus exclusively for No More Room in Hell.
+Fork of [Store by Zephyrus](https://forums.alliedmods.net/showthread.php?t=276677) for No More Room in Hell.
 Contains bug fixes and new features

-This is a work-in-progress, known issues:
-- Players can get random trails assigned to them, allegedly
+Not actively maintained.

 ## Requirements
 - Sourcemod 1.11 or higher